-Last month Marks and Spencer took on their #MarksinAction volunteering campaign in partnership with Neighbourly, which saw thousands of staff across the country lending a helping hand to over 685 community projects.
+June 2018 saw Marks and Spencer take on their #MarksinAction volunteering campaign in partnership with Neighbourly, which involved thousands of staff across the country lending a helping hand to over 685 community projects.
 The programme, which ran from the 18th to 22nd June, brought local stores and charities together to benefit the local community.
 During the week, over 5,000 staff spent over 40,000 hours participating in transformation projects nationwide, including refurbishing spaces and gardens, helping with food redistribution projects and giving skills-based support.

 The feedback has been amazing, with so many tweets and messages of thanks from the charities about the transformations that happened.
 Here are just a few of the wonderful projects that took part.